Dablclub/dabl-dev-camp/README.md

 - **Peer Support and Collaboration**:
   - Encourage the use of the Discord server for peer support, where learners can collaborate, share resources, and offer feedback to each other.
   - Facilitate group study sessions or peer programming exercises to enhance the learning experience through collaboration.

+### Acknowledgements and contributions

+This is an evolving project, with contributions from different members from Dabl Club, past and present.

+We will update this section to credit contributors.